rosehip2

 founder

 Ghezal Sabir has almost two decades of experience in public health and nutrition in both private and public sector.
-She has an extensive experience in North America, Middle East and Europe on nutrition and healthy living promotion.
+She has extensive experience in North America, Middle East and Europe on nutrition and healthy living promotion.
 She holds an MSc degree on Human Ecology from University of Manitoba and Nutrition degree from University of Western Ontario.
 Ghezal is also a farmer and has been an active volunteer in local gardening associations in Switzerland.
+She is currently pursuing her PhD investigating the intersection of faith and farmers’ biodiversity practices at the University of Bern.

 Our Farm